Digital Economy Act 2010: Code not passed into law

-The Act provided for this in the form of an Enabling Act, which required Ofcom (the communications regulator for the UK) to produce a draft Code that would then be passed by Parliament and come into force as a Statutory Instrument.
-However, by 2013, when the draft code was produced, the political climate had changed and a substantial controversy existed over the practicalities of the proposed Code.
-The draft code to create the Code was never passed into law or pursued after that date, and was "shelved" by 2014.
+The act provided for this in the form of an Enabling Act, which required Ofcom (the communications regulator for the UK) to produce a draft code that would then be passed by Parliament and come into force as a statutory instrument.
+However, by 2013, when the draft code was produced, the political climate had changed and a substantial controversy existed over the practicalities of the proposed code.
+The draft code was never passed into law or pursued after that date, and was "shelved" by 2014.

-Outline of Code provisions
+Outline of code provisions

-The Code had comprised the following components:
+The code had comprised the following components: